SuzanneNL/star-trail-photography/testing.md

 4. **I want to search through the gallery.**
     - At the top of the gallery is a search bar.
 It can search the fields title, user and description.
 5. **I want to be able to easily navigate the website.**
     - Navigation is easy, as already explained above.
 This is made possible with a navigation bar, buttons and links in the content.
-Also, users are directed to logical pages after actions such as logging in and out.
+Also, users are redirected to logical pages after actions such as logging in and out.
 6. **I want to be able to contact the creator of the website.**
     - Users can click on the icons at the bottom of the page to be referred to the creators' personal pages.